 Electronics: Keypads in particular can get really grubby.
 So clean your remote controls, phones, tablets and computer keyboards.
-Consumer group Which? has pulled together some advice on how to clean your mobile.

 First aid box or medicine cabinet: You’ll probably find all sorts in here.
 Look for old, expired medicines.
 Bin them and be sure to replace them with new ones if you need them.